Super Smash Bros. Melee: Development and release

 Super Smash Bros.
 Melee was developed by HAL Laboratory, with Masahiro Sakurai as the head of production.
 Mario creator Shigeru Miyamoto served as co-producer.
 The game was one of the first games released on the GameCube and highlighted the advancement in graphics over the Nintendo 64.
 The project proposal/initial design document for the game was completed on July 5, 1999.
 Sakurai wanted to make an opening FMV sequence to pay homage to the debut of the GameCube.
 HAL and Sakurai worked with three separate graphic houses in Tokyo to make the opening sequence.
 On their official website, the developers posted screenshots and information highlighting and explaining the attention to physics and detail in the game, with references to changes from its predecessor.
 The game was in development for 13 months, beginning around autumn 2000, and Sakurai called his lifestyle during this period "destructive" with no holidays and short weekends.
 Unlike the experimental first Super Smash Bros., he felt great pressure to deliver a quality sequel, claiming it was the "biggest project I had ever led up to that point".
 Despite the stressful development cycle, in a 2010 interview, Sakurai proudly called Melee "the sharpest game in the series... it just felt really good to play", even compared to its successor, Super Smash Bros.
 Brawl.

 On the game's official Japanese website, Sakurai and the developers explained reasons for making particular characters playable and why some characters were not added.
 Initially, the development team wanted to replace Ness with Lucas, the main character of Mother 3, but retained Ness in consideration of delays.
-Video game developer Hideo Kojima originally requested the inclusion of Solid Snake to Sakurai, and according to Yuji Naka of Sonic Team, Miyamoto requested the inclusion of Sonic the Hedgehog to Sakurai, but neither characters were added as the game was too far in development.
+Video game developer Hideo Kojima originally requested the inclusion of Solid Snake to Sakurai, and Yuji Naka of Sonic Team requested the inclusion of Sonic the Hedgehog to Sakurai, but neither characters were added as the game was too far in development.
 Additional development time later enabled all three characters to be included in Brawl.
 Marth and Roy were initially intended to be playable exclusively in the Japanese version of Super Smash Bros.
-Melee.
-However, they received favorable attention during the game's North American localization, leading to the decision for the developers to include them in the Western version.
+Melee due to Fire Emblems lack of representation in the West at the time; however, they received favorable attention during the game's North American localization, leading to the decision for the developers to include them in the Western version.